The ‘Do Nothing’ Mistake: What Happens When You Delay Land Clearing

 When left untreated:

-they expand year after year
+They expand year after year.

-they crowd out beneficial plants
+They crowd out beneficial plants.

-they make land harder to maintain
+They make the land harder to maintain.

 By the time they are fully established, removal becomes more involved and more expensive.